 Diane U. Jette, PT, DSc, FAPTA

-Dr. Jette is Adjunct Professor in the Physical Therapy Department at MGH Institute of Health Professions.
+Dr. Jette is an Adjunct Professor in the Physical Therapy Department at MGH Institute of Health Professions.
 She formerly held the position of Associate Chair and Professor.
 She holds a doctorate in Epidemiology and Biostatistics from Boston University’s School of Public Health, a master’s in Physical Therapy from Boston University’s Sargent College, and a baccalaureate and certificate in Physical Therapy from Simmons College in Boston.

 Dr. Jette has been teaching in professional physical therapy programs for nearly 40 years and has been a department chair for over 20 years.

 Her research interest is in exploring the relationships among processes and outcomes in the delivery of rehabilitation services and their interactions with patients' performance and participation in daily life activities.
-She has collaborated successfully with many researchers, clinicians, and students to explore questions about these relationships and has nearly 50 peer reviewed publications.
+She has collaborated successfully with many researchers, clinicians, and students to explore questions about these relationships and has nearly 50 peer-reviewed publications.

 Dr. Jette was on the editorial board of PTJ for nearly 20 years and has been named Deputy Editor-in-Chief beginning in January 2016.